Doubling Down on Business at Stanley Marketplace

 Miette et Chocolat has enjoyed sweet success and was one of the first businesses at Stanley Marketplace.

-David Lewis had other concepts up his sleeve for a long time and is excited to open La Creperie d’Audrey in the space vacated by Element Knife Company.
+David Lewis had other concepts up his sleeve for a long time and was excited to open La Creperie d’Audrey in the space vacated by Element Knife Company.
 His excitement level might be equaled, if not surpassed, by his 12-year-old daughter for whom the new restaurant is named.

 Named for the owner’s daughter, La Creperie d’Audrey will serve traditional sweet and savory crepes, baked goods, and drinks.